texastribune/infinite-proteus/README.md

 ### Remembering preferences

 This script will remember the last editor used (including deciding not to an editor) based on the textarea's id and the editor's name.

+To clear preferences, hook up the `proteus.forget()` method.

 ### Widget